DREP [old] Reaches Market Capitalization of $6.74 Billion (DREP)

-DREP [old] (DREP) traded flat against the dollar during the 24 hour period ending at 20:00 PM E.T. on May 13th.
-DREP [old] has a market capitalization of $6.74 billion and $27.57 million worth of DREP [old] was traded on exchanges in the last 24 hours.
-Over the last seven days, DREP [old] has traded flat against the dollar.
-One DREP [old] coin can now be purchased for about $1.96 or 0.00003399 BTC on major exchanges.
+DREP [old] (DREP) traded flat against the US dollar during the 24 hour period ending at 17:00 PM Eastern on May 14th.
+In the last seven days, DREP [old] has traded flat against the US dollar.
+DREP [old] has a market capitalization of $6.74 billion and approximately $27.57 million worth of DREP [old] was traded on exchanges in the last 24 hours.
+One DREP [old] coin can currently be purchased for $1.96 or 0.00003399 BTC on major cryptocurrency exchanges.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.